MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M05_Lab3_Dynamics_365_Project_Operations_capstone_lab.md

 Upon completion of the lab, you will have completed the following:

-- Enter a project lead into Dynamics 365 Sales

-- Qualify and convert a lead into a project opportunity.

 - Manage daily activities associated with a project opportunity.

 - Add create and define a project quote.